-How to Take Advantage of Home Health Care Services
+How to Take Advantage of In-Home Health Care Services

-Working with a trusted physician is one of the best things you can do to take advantage of home health care services while keeping an eye on the budget.
+Working with a trusted physician is one of the best things you can do to take advantage of services while being mindful of your budget.

-Once you’ve clarified coverage options from Medicare or Medicaid, any existing private insurance, etc., the physician and his/her staff can advocate on your behalf for which (and how) home health services are implemented.
+Once you’ve clarified coverage options from Medicare or Medicaid and any existing private insurance, the physician can advocate on your behalf for which in-home health services should be implemented.

-In certain cases, immobility or other health issues may allow the home health care cost for a home care aide (separate from medically-oriented home health care services) to be covered for a short time until certain medical conditions are under control and the individual regains the ability to perform certain basic care functions (bathing, toileting, grooming, etc.)
+In certain cases, immobility or other health issues may allow the cost for an in-home aide (separate from medically-oriented home health care services) to be covered for a short time until certain medical conditions are under control and the individual regains the ability to perform basic physical functions (bathing, toileting, grooming, etc.)

-Once you and the physician(s) have come of up with a list of services required, schedule at least two or three free, in-home consultation with licensed home care agencies.
+Once you and the physician(s) have come up with a list of services required, schedule at least two or three free, in-home consultations with licensed home care agencies.
 During these consultations, agency representatives will also explain which services can be billed through insurance and which are billed out-of-pocket.

-Home care agencies can also assist you with creating a long-term care plan, which is instrumental in providing peace of mind and a step-by-step protocol for how to proceed as the needs of the client evolve over time.
+In-home care agencies can also assist you with creating a long-term care plan, which is instrumental in providing peace of mind, plus a step-by-step protocol for how to proceed as the needs of the client evolve over time.

 After meeting with a few different agencies, you’ll have a clear idea of which one best suits your needs and makes you feel the most comfortable.
 The good news is that this isn’t an either/or scenario; home care aides and home health care professionals often work collaboratively to provide the most efficient, beneficial and comfortable care for their clients.

-The good news is that financing home health care is easier than you might think.
+The good news is that financing in-home health care is easier than you might think.
 Here are some of the most common ways seniors and their families fund home health care services.

 Medicare (Parts A and B) and Medicaid

 Medicare is available to those 65-years or over and/or adults with severe disabilities.
-It is a federally funded program and it covers the total costs of medically-related home care, as well as 80% of medical equipment costs (such as oxygen tanks, mobility aids, hospital beds, etc.).
+As a federally funded program, it covers the total costs of medically related in-home care, as well as 80% of medical equipment costs (such as oxygen tanks, mobility aids, hospital beds, etc.).

-The caveat is that the services requires must be prescribed by a physician or appropriate, licensed health care specialist – and these needs and the patient’s progress are assessed continuously over time.
+The caveat is that the services required must be prescribed by a physician or appropriate, licensed health care specialist.
+Additionally, the senior’s needs and progress are assessed continuously over time.

 How to Apply for Medicare

 Most individuals eligible for Medicare are contacted via mail by Medicare.gov.
 It’s important to enroll during the initial enrollment period if possible to avoid any potential penalties.
-Medicare’s initial enrollment period lasts 7-months;
+Here’s what you need to know about Medicare’s initial enrollment period:

-There are multiple ways to enroll yourself or to assist a loved one.
-They include:
+There are many ways to enroll yourself or to help a loved one enroll by:

 - Starting the application online with the Social Security Administration at ssa.gov.

-- Call and make an appointment at your local SSA office (Click Here for a list of locations).
+- Making an appointment at your local SSA office (click here for a list of locations).

-Medicaid has stringent, low-income qualifications but those who qualify are also entitled to subsidized and/or full-coverage options for home care services as long as the services are based on medical needs.
+Medicaid has stringent, low-income qualifications but those who qualify are also entitled to subsidized and/or receive full-coverage options for in-home care services as long as the services are based on medical needs.

 Medicare Advantage Plans (Type C and D)